Introduction

 Section titled “Degree-Based Positioning”The Dial component works with degrees.
 The thumb (draggable handle) is positioned around a circular path based on the current degree value.
 By default, 0 degrees points upward (12 o’clock position), and degrees increase clockwise.

-Section titled “Two API Variants”ChromaDial offers two ways to configure the rotation range:
+Section titled “Two Customization Approaches”ChromaDial offers two ways to customize the dial’s appearance:

 - Simple API - Use